josephdenne/geolocation_service/README.markdown

 ## Installation

+** Note: The latest version can alway be grabbed with "git clone git@github.com:josephdenne/Geo-Location-Service.git"

-1. Upload the 'geolocation_service' folder in this archive to your Symphony 'extensions' folder
+1. Rename the extension folder to 'geolocation_service' and upload it to your Symphony 'extensions' folder
 2. Enable it by selecting "Geo Location Service", choose Enable from the with-selected menu, then click Apply

 ## Usage